 - Set a budget that’s affordable to you and stick to it.
 It’s always tempting to pay that little bit extra if a special deal comes up, but where do you draw the line?
 Stick to what you can afford and get the best for what that price is.

 - I recommend spending similar amounts on all three components of turntable, amp and speakers.
 You don’t want to have a cheap amp and expensive speakers and turntable, or any other mixes of the three.
-It’s best to have a setup where all components are evenly priced and, therefore, even quality.
+It’s best to have a setup where all components are evenly priced and, therefore, even in quality.

-- If you have the chance, test equipment before purchase.
+- If you have the chance, test any equipment before purchase.
 Even on eBay this is usually possible if you’re collecting the item personally.
-This will help to save disappointment at parting with your hard-earned cash only for something not to work or not sound like you want it to.
+This will help save disappointment at parting with your hard-earned cash only for something not to work or sound like you want it to.
 You can even ask the seller if you can bring some of your own equipment to try out with your potential purchase.
 Speaking of collection…

 - Where possible, always make sure you pick up any components yourself.
 With delivery of such sensitive equipment as turntables, you really don’t want to trust the bumps and shakes it may incur along the way to your house, especially with older equipment.

 - Ask questions.
 I can’t emphasise this enough.
 Ask as many questions as you can so you feel comfortable with what you’re buying.
 Any decent seller will be happy to answer any queries.
 On top of this, visit record shops for advice on equipment you might be buying; they’re usually more than happy to help.